rizalasrul/rizalasrul.com/content/30-day-writing-challenge/day-25.md

 What I've learned is it doesn't matter which one you are.
 The question is how do you leverage what you got.

-I am an introvert, and this book made me learn how to leverage that in my career.
+I am an introvert, and this book made me learn how to leverage that in my job.

 To maintain a career, you must learn to stand out in an office dominated by extroverts.
 Since I work as a software engineer in a product development team, my environment is actually dominated by introverts.
 But the method of this book can still be applied.